 So far, I’ve explained two inbound techniques for gaining leads.
 Now, I want to explain how to go out and find your prospects.
 They may not come find you, but you can go find them.

-LinkedIn’s advanced search gives you an incredible way of identifying the exact type of people who you are targeting.
+LinkedIn’s advanced search gives you an incredible way of identifying the exact type of people you are targeting.

 From the LinkedIn header menu, click the search people icon, and the advanced option.

 Even without the upgraded LinkedIn membership, you have a great filter for narrowing down your search.